tsoumarios/SMTP_Implementation/README.md

 This is a simple implementation of SMTP protocol with JAVA.

-List of user emails and passwords provided to loging the app:
+List of user emails and passwords provided to logging the app:

 ##########################################